ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Dynamo Logs - It's a database log that emits events.

+### Partitions

-Partitions - holds 10GB and 3000 RCU / 1000 WCU; when one of those limits is reached the data is then spread by partitian key across many partitians.
+Partitions hold 10GB (including LSI) and 3000 RCU / 1000 WCU; when one of those limits is reached the data is then spread by partitian key across many partitians.
 A single partitian key is therefore limited to 10GB and 3000 RCU and 1000 WCU.

+### Streams

+Streams are ordered lists of record updates to a table that is stored for 24 hours with no duplicate entries in near real-time.
+Streams can be configured four ways:

+- ```KEYS_ONLY``` - only the key attributes are written

+- ```NEW_IMAGE``` - the entire post is written to the stream

+- ```OLD_IMAGE``` - the entire pre update item is written to the stream

+- ```NEW_AND_OLD_IMAGES``` - the pre and post item are written to the stream

+There are two basic use cases for streams: replication and triggers.
+Cross region replication is enabled by a [CloudFormation template](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html) that has been deprecated.

+## Errors

+ItemCollectionSizeLimitExceededException - when a single partitian key (and LSI) are greater than 10GB

 ## Web Identity Provider Access to DynamoDB